← All stories

 Scene 4 / 7

-Now those skinny legs turned into wings!
-Chomok flew one leap, another leap, then another.
-The narrow canal whoosh cleared in a single bound!
-Wheeling overhead, Nilu called the way “Left, Chomok, go left!”
-Panting hard, Chomok gasped “I'm going—!”
+And those skinny legs turned into wings!
+One leap, then another the canal cleared in a single bound!
+The kingfisher called the way.
+"Left go left!"

 Scene 5 / 7